lsst/LDM-PMT/index.rst

 .. warning::

   This is a very early and incomplete draft (more like a collection of thoughts and notes) to stimulate discussion.
-In particular, note that information does not flow as it should, for example, we are talking about jira, story points etc before they are properly introduced.
+Also note that information does not flow as it should.
 This will all need to be fixed.
+Further, perhaps we want to keep this document at high level and push some things like jira best practices to some sort of lower level doc that is not under change control.

 .. _intro: